 The principal modern English adjective pertaining to the Moon is lunar, derived from the Latin Luna.
 A less common adjective is selenic, derived from the Ancient Greek Selene, from which is derived the prefix "seleno-" (as in selenography).

 In 1609, Galileo Galilei drew one of the first telescopic drawings of the Moon in his book Sidereus Nuncius and noted that it was not smooth but had mountains and craters.

 Above is what the lunar surface was thought to look like in the 1800's, it represents a historical concept of the lunar surface appearance.
 Robotic missions to the Moon later demonstrated that the surface features are much more rounded due to a long history of impacts.

-Now we know it looks like the above image taking from the Apollo missions.
+Now we know the lunar surface looks like the above image taking from the Apollo missions.

 Many people have also seen imaginary faces on the Moon such as the Man on the Moon, the Lady on the Moon and the Bunny on the Moon.

 Above is a movie of lunar rotation taken from the Clementine mission in 1994.
 Notice how the farside of the Moon does not have the large, smooth-looking maria that the nearside has.